-- \$484,500 to leverage current innovation infrastructures at UConn through a multi-institution partnership that will commercialize inventions, promote entrepreneurship, support startups, foster collaboration, and encourage the sharing of knowledge among partners. - Intellectual Property and Entrepreneurship Law Clinic (IP Law Clinic) at the UConn School of Law was established through a collaborative effort of Technology Commercialization Services in the Office of the Vice President for Research, the UConn School of Law, and the School of Business to help potential companies with analysis of the IP landscape.
-The Clinic provides law students with the opportunity to counsel Connecticut's innovators in range of intellectual property (patent, trademark, copyright, and trade secret) and related business law issues. - Innovation Quest (iQ) is a component of entrepreneurial training at UConn.
-It was established through a collaborative effort of Technology Commercialization Services within the Office of the Vice President for Research and CCEI but is funded, supported, and driven by UConn alumni. - The University joined Yale, Quinnipiac University, and Connecticut Innovations to establish the Bioscience Pipeline CT Program to support commercialization of early-stage biomedical technologies (medical devices, diagnostics, and health information technology) with \$30,000 grants that help make projects more competitive under the State Bioscience Innovation Fund. - The Third Bridge Grant provides seed funding to the School of Engineering with promising technologies developed independently and within UConn labs.
-The goal of Third Bridge is to mentor and aid these students as they advance their technologies toward commercialization. - Senior Design Projects: More than 200 industry-sponsored projects per year (spanning 1 to 2 semester courses) designed for senior engineering students to solve real-world engineering problems with the guidance of faculty mentors. - Industry Liaison Activities: An Executive Director for Innovation, External Engagement, and Industry Relations was recently added to catalyze new interactions between faculty, potential commercial partners, and other research organizations.
-This will enhance the work of industry liaisons across the University whose mission includes outreach to scientists and engineers from industry.
-These individuals establish partnerships with industry at many levels, from student internships and senior design projects, to the formation of large, industry-or federally sponsored research projects and collaborations.
-In addition, industry liaisons work with chambers of commerce, trade associations, supply chains, and OEMs to broaden awareness of UConn's research capabilities, and leverage state programs (e.g. Connecticut Innovations, DECD, etc. as described below) to establish and to strengthen partnerships between UConn faculty and industry partners. - Student internships through UConn's Center for Career Services and many individual departments. - Industry sponsorship of undergraduate and graduate research students through research grants. - Institute of Materials Science (IMS) Industrial Affiliates Program: Since 1974, the program has provided companies with access to UConn resources that can assist industry with materials-related research, development, and production projects.
-The program is administered through IMS.
+- \$484,500 to leverage current innovation infrastructures at UConn through a multi-institution partnership that will commercialize inventions, promote entrepreneurship, support startups, and foster collaboration and the sharing of knowledge among partners. - Intellectual Property and Entrepreneurship Law Clinic (IP Law Clinic): The IP Law Clinic at the UConn School of Law was established through a collaborative effort of Technology Commercialization Services in the Office of the Vice President for Research and the School of Business to help potential companies with analysis of the IP landscape.
+The IP Law Clinic provides law students with the opportunity to counsel Connecticut's innovators in an extensive range of intellectual property (patent, trademark, copyright and trade secret) and related business law issues. - Innovation Quest (iQ): The iQ program is a component of entrepreneurial training at UConn.
+It was established through a collaborative effort of Technology Commercialization Services within the Office of the Vice President for Research and CCEI but is funded, supported, and driven by UConn alumni. - The University joined Yale, Quinnipiac University and Connecticut Innovations to establish the Bioscience Pipeline CT Program to support commercializing biomedical technology innovation (medical devices diagnostics and health information technology) development at early stages with \$30K grants that help prepare projects to be competitive under the State Bioscience Innovation Fund. - The Third Bridge Grant provides seed funding to Engineering with promising technologies developed independently and within UConn labs.
+The goal of The Third Bridge is to mentor and aid these students as they advance their technologies toward commercialization. - Senior Design Projects: More than 100 industry-sponsored projects per year (spanning 1 to 2 semester courses) designed for senior engineering students to solve real-world engineering problems with the guidance of faculty mentors - Industry Liaison Activities: In order to advance innovation through collaborative research, UConn employs industry liaisons whose mission includes outreach to scientists and engineers from industry.
+These individuals establish partnerships with industry at many levels; from student internships and senior design projects, to the formation of large, industry- or federally-sponsored research projects and collaborations.
+In addition, the Industry Liaisons work with Chambers of Commerce, Trade Associations, supply chains and OEMs to broaden awareness of UConn's research capabilities, and leverage State programs (e.g. Connecticut Innovation, DECD, etc. as described below) to establish and to strengthen partnerships between UConn faculty and industry partners.
+There are also many individuals embedded within schools, colleges, centers and institutes who facilitate interactions with industry. - Student Internships through UConn's Center for Career Services and many departments. - Industry sponsorship of undergraduate and graduate research students through research grants. - Institute of Materials Science (IMS) Industrial Affiliates Program: Since 1974, the program has provided companies with access to UConn resources that can assist industry with materials-related research, development and production projects administered through IMS.

-The UConn Technology Incubation Program (TIP), which offers incubator facilities at three locations across the State (Storrs, Farmington, and Avery Point) is able to provide technology-based startup companies access to a unique range of unparalleled resources, including:
+The UConn Technology Incubation Program (TIP), which offers incubator facilities at three locations across the State (Storrs, Farmington, and Avery Point) is able to offer technology-based start-up companies access to a unique range of unparalleled resources including:

-- Incubator facilities featuring wet labs and access to instrumentation. - Collaboration with scientific experts. - Technically trained student interns, employees, and graduates. - UConn's world-class library resources. - Customized business educational events, planning assistance, and mentoring. - Access to venture funding.
+- Incubator facilities featuring wet labs and access to instrumentation - Collaboration with scientific experts - Technically trained student interns, employees and graduates - The University's world-class library resources - Customized business educational events, planning assistance and mentoring - Incubator Facilities and Services - Access to venture funding